MattyO/changeless/README.md

-Changeless is a set of helpful functions and objects to help convert your data into a set stateless and / immutable data objects.
+Changeless is a set of functions and objects to help convert your data into a set stateless or immutable data objects.

 Types
 -----
     from changeless.types import FancyHash, FancyModel, ImmutableHash, ImmutableModel

+Fancy Types take a dict object and replaces the dereferencing operator ([]) with the dot operator.
+So the object

+     an_obj= FancyHash({"name":"me"})

+will allow us to retrieve the attribute 'name' with

+    print "the object's name: " + an_obj.name
+    >the object's name: matt

-Fancy Types mearly takes a dict object and replaces the dereferencing operator ([]) with the dot operator Model Types take a django orm QueueSet and converts to a comperable api.
-This uses a Fancy types as a base after converting the QuerySet to a dict.  foreign key and many to many relationships are converted to nested dicts and lists of dicts so getting the models and orm objects operate in very simmular ways.
+Model Types take a Django ORM QueueSet and converts it to a comparable api.
+This uses the Fancy type as a base after converting the QuerySet to a dict.
+Foreign keys and many to many relationships are converted to nested dicts and lists of dicts(respectively) to aid in the objects behaving as similarly as possible.

+Note that Model Types retrieve all of data at once which includes by default relationships directly adjacent.
+This might incur more queries than expected.
+Choose your data carefully and scale back when necessary.

 *FancyHash(a_dictonary)
 *FancyModel(a_model, depth=1)
 *ImmutableHash(a_dictonary)
 *ImmutableModel(a_model, depth=1)